TinosNitso/mpv-scripts/README.md

 `--script=autoloader.lua`

 Then hit OK & play.
 Overall I consider playback smoother than VLC. [autoloader](autoloader.lua) is itself a README (in LUA).
 In Linux & MacOS create folder `mpv-scripts` on Desktop.
 Then extract all scripts into it.
+For YouTube also extract [yt-dlp_linux](https://github.com/yt-dlp/yt-dlp/releases) and/or *yt-dlp_macos* into the same folder.
 Then in SMPlayer enter

 `--script=~/Desktop/mpv-scripts/autoloader.lua`